Smoking the male hemp plant: potential and possible uses

 -

-Alternatives to using male plants
+Alternatives to the use of male plants

 Extraction of CBD

-Male hemp plants can also be used to extract CBD (cannabidiol).
+Male hemp plants can also be used to extract CBD (cannabidiol) can be used.
 CBD is a non-psychoactive cannabinoid known for its multiple health benefits, including pain relief, anxiety reduction and anti-inflammation.
 Although male plants contain less CBD compared to female plants, they can still be a valuable source of CBD extraction.
 Extraction is carried out using various methods, such as CO2 extraction or solvent extraction, in which the cannabinoids are isolated from the plant materials.
 The resulting CBD oil can then be used in various products, including tinctures, capsules, creams and edibles.